English single malt: Geographical indication

-If the application is successful this will become the legal definition for English single malt.

 Dispute

 Opposition

 As of February 21, 2025 there has been an ongoing dispute in reference to the term English single malt, with multiple objections from different organisations including the First Minister of Scotland John Swinney, Cabinet Secretary for Rural Affairs Mairi Gougeon and the Director of Strategy and Communications at the Scotch Whisky Association Graham Littlejohn who released a statement opposing the definition of English single malt.

 Support

 The English whisky Guild has opposed the Scotch Whisky Associations statement explaining that ensuring quality, innovation and legal protection is at the heart of what they we do and further explaining that the English single malt definition allows distilleries to cooperate with breweries to create more innovative whiskies.

 Achievements

 On September 8 2022 White Peaks Distillery sold its Wire Works Single malt whisky at auction for £15,000 (US$17,238), with this being the highest priced English single malt to be sold at auction.

 On July 14 2025 The English Whisky Co released its Cask 1 (18 year old) single malt this being the oldest English single malt to be sold.